bbauska/HTML5-webdev/html-basics.md

 <h2>Q. How can you highlight text in HTML?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-The `<mark>` HTML element represents text which is marked or highlighted for reference or notation purposes, due to the marked passage&apos;s relevance or importance in the enclosing context.
+The &lt;mark&gt; HTML element represents text which is marked or highlighted for reference or notation purposes, due to the marked passage&apos;s relevance or importance in the enclosing context.

 **Example:**